MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/manage-result-sources.md

 1. Leave the default query transform ( **searchTerms**) as is.
 The query will be unchanged since the previous transform.

 2. Type a different query transform in the box.
-See [Understanding query transforms](https://support.office.com/article/b31631a5-0c1f-436e-8061-fd807bb96ae1).
+See [Learn more about query transforms](understanding-query-transforms.md).

 3. Click **Launch Query Builder** to build your own query: